6 Interesting Facts About Lohri

 Lohri falls on January 13th, a day before Makar Sankranti.
 It is a festival celebrated with great pomp and show in most parts of North India.
 Lohri marks the end of winter and the beginning of spring.
-This is the period when the Rabi (winter) crops are being harvested.
+Here are some interesting facts about Lohri you may want to read…

 May you find your life partner during this festival of joy and prosperity.
 Happy Lohri!